erickhun/blog/content/post/setup-your-ethereum-node--geth-ropsten-test-network.md

 - Run your own ethereum node synced with the Ropsten testnet network
 - Making sure to keep the node in sync with the blockchain on the network
 - Be able to communicate via the JSON-RPC API of your own node
+- Using the same method to run your node on the main network

 ### Why ?